farhan-syah/spark/README.md

 - **Scalable Autonomy** - Provides a clear model for organizational growth that preserves the speed and agility of a small team

 **Key Features:**
+- **Framework positioning** - Clear guidance on when SPARK fits vs. when to use alternatives
 - **Minimal meeting overhead** (less than 2 hours/week)
-- **Forecasting without estimation** - Lightweight planning that satisfies business needs
+- **Forecasting without estimation** - Decomposition and lightweight planning approach
-- **Context preservation** - Knowledge compounds across task iterations
+- **Context preservation** - Knowledge compounds across task iterations, preventing information loss
-- **Cross-pod dependencies** - Structured approach to managing team interdependencies
+- **Principles over rules** - WIP limits as teaching tools, intelligent adaptations for complex scenarios
-- **Smart scaling** - Pod structure that scales by replication, not complexity
+- **Smart scaling** - Solo developers to large organizations with autonomous pod structure

 ## Quick Start